Abdulrahim-M/Expense-Tracker/README.md

 ```
 these are just examples, you can use the application with different options and values.

+## Project Roadmap
+For more details on the project roadmap, visit [Expense Tracker Roadmap](https://roadmap.sh/projects/expense-tracker).

 ## License
 This project is licensed under the MIT License.